leanprover/fp-lean/functional-programming-lean/src/monad-transformers/do.md

 ## Mutable Variables

 In addition to early `return`, `else`-less `if`, and `for` loops, Lean supports local mutable variables within a `do` block.
-Behind the scenes, these mutable variables desugar to a use of `StateT`, rather than being implemented by true mutable variables.
+Behind the scenes, these mutable variables desugar to code that's equivalent to `StateT`, rather than being implemented by true mutable variables.
 Once again, functional programming is used to simulate imperative programming.

 A local mutable variable is introduced with `let mut` instead of plain `let`.